 Indecent assault is a misdemeanor of the second degree if the offender has indecent contact with the victim, and:

-- The offender does so without the victim’s consent, or the victim is under 16 and the offender is at least four years older than the victim.
+- The victim does not give consent, or the victim is under 16 and the offender is at least four years older than the victim.

 - It also occurs when the victim and offender are not married to each other.